SRugina/teacher-dashboard-example/README.md

 # teacher-dashboard-example
-practice Computer Science GCSE programming task: a teacher dashboard
+practice Computer Science GCSE programming task: a teacher dashboard, to be completed in 20 hours worth of coding time

 Note: frequent mention of glitch.com in comments is because the code is running there at teacher-dash.glitch.me, but this program can still be compiled from source